TomaszJanusz/SDKforAndroid/README.md

 ### Handling touch events

-To receive touch events for map and receive `Coordinates` of "touched" position use `OnTouchListener`:
+To receive `Coordinates` of "touched" position use `OnTouchListener`:

 ```java
 indoorwayMapView.getTouchControl().setOnTouchListener(new OnTouchListener() {